N03025774/ELSpring2018/README.md

 # ELSpring2018
-This is a template for Spring 2018 Embedded Linux class
+Spring 2018 Embedded Linux class

-b/ TEST  /b
+This repostory documents my class work and projects for done for **CPS342**.